jrogu/mlops_learning/README.md

 # TODO
 - add more tests
-- adjust github actions/makefile to major changes in code
+- adjust github actions/makefile to recent major changes in code